andrewmo15/CampusTravel/README.md

 ## Limitation of Liability
 UNDER NO CIRCUMSTANCES WILL WE BE LIABLE FOR ANYTHING THAT HAPPENS TO YOU OR ANY THIRD PARTY INVOLVED FOR ANY FORM OF DAMAGES, INCLUDING BUT NOT LIMITED TO LOSS OF PROFITS, DATA, USE, GOOD-WILL, THAT RESULT FROM THE COLLECTION, USE, AND MODIFICATION OF YOUR CONTENT, YOUR USE OR INABILITY TO USE GT TRAVEL, YOUR TERMINATION FROM GT TRAVEL, CONDUCT OR CONTENT OF ANY THURD PARTY THAT HAS ACCESS AND USE GT TRAVEL.
 YOU ARE SOLELY RESPONSIBLE FOR ANY DAMAGE TO YOUR DEVICE AS A RESULT OF ACCESSING AND USING GT TRAVEL.
 OUR LIABILITY IS LIMITED TO OUR KNOWLEDGE OF THE POSSIBLITY OF SUCH DAMAGE.
 WE HAVE NO LIABILITY FOR ANY MATTERS BEYOND OUR REASONABLE CONTROL.
 USE THE SERVICES PROVIDED BY GT TRAVEL AT YOUR OWN RISK.
 ## Changes to Our Terms and Conditions
 The contents of our Terms and Conditions may be altered at any time, at our discretion.
 However, an email will be sent out to let our users know when these statements are altered.
 The date at the top of this Terms and Conditions will also be changed to the date that it was altered.
-We encourage you to review the Terms and Conditions whenever you access or use our GT Travel or otherwise interact with us to stay informed about what we expect from you as you continue to use our Service.
+We encourage you to review the Terms and Conditions whenever you access or use our GT Travel or otherwise interact with us to stay informed about what we expect from you as you continue to use GT Travek.
 By continuing to use GT Travel after these changes go into effect, you agree to be bound by the revised policy.

 ## Contact Us
 If you have any questions about this Privacy Policy or any general questions about GT Travel, please contact us at andrewmoapps@gmail.com.